Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 The sets $C_n(X)$ above depend on the simplicial complex we're using to model $X$, but, thankfully, this won't actually matter for the computations involving holes we'll do later.
 They also don't depend on any choice of orientation, since all possible oriented simplices of our complex are contained as chains in $C_n(X)$.

+Notice that the $C_n(X)$ really look similar to vector spaces (and $\partial_n$ to linear transformations), but, since we only allowed here for integet scalar multiplication, they are not vector spaces!
+They're actually cases of another algebraic structure, namely **modules** (which we'll study soon) which are generalizations of vector spaces.

 Finally, note that $C_n(X)$ always contains the null element $0$, even when the complex $X$ contains no n-simplices.
 In particular, if that's the case, then $\partial_n(0)=0$, and we may write $\partial_n=0$.

 ## The case of delta spaces